uktrade/client-matrix-js/README.md

 `clientMatrix.requestedClients(['chrome_latest', 'firefox_latest'], true)`

-The package currently has its own maintaned client matrix, see [here](https://github.com/uktrade/client-matrix-js/blob/master/src/cross-platform-matrix/browserstack-client-matrix.js)

-You can maintain your own client matrix and inject it to the function the following way:
+The package currently has its own browserstack maintaned [client matrix](https://github.com/uktrade/client-matrix-js/blob/master/src/cross-platform-matrix/browserstack-client-matrix.js), although you can maintain your own matrix (either browserstack, saucelabs or any other provider) and inject it to the function:

 ```
-const clientMatrix = {
+const sauceLabsMatrix = {
   FIREFOX: {
     BROWSER_NAME: 'firefox',
   },